Euromaidan: Escalation to violence

-Impact
+Legacy

 Political impact

 During the annual World Economic Forum meeting at the end of January 2014 in Davos (Switzerland) Ukrainian prime minister Mykola Azarov received no invitations to the main events; according to the Financial Timess Gideon Rachman because the Ukrainian government was blamed for the violence of the 2014 Hrushevskoho Street riots.

-A telephone call was leaked of US diplomat Victoria Nuland speaking to the US Ambassador to Ukraine, Geoffrey Pyatt about the future of the country, in which she said that Klitschko should not be in the future government, and expressed her preference for Arseniy Yatsenyuk, who became interim Prime Minister.
-She also casually stated "fuck the EU."
+A telephone call was leaked of US diplomat Victoria Nuland speaking to the US Ambassador to Ukraine, Geoffrey Pyatt, about President Yanukovych's offer of the posts of prime minister and deputy prime minister to Vitali Klitschko and Arseniy Yatsenyuk.
+Nuland expressed her preference for Yatsenyuk accepting, but thought Klitschko should stay out of the government.
+She also said "fuck the EU" during the call.
 German chancellor Angela Merkel said she deemed Nuland's comment "completely unacceptable".
-Commenting on the situation afterwards, State Department spokeswoman Jen Psaki said that Nuland had apologized to her EU counterparts while White House spokesman Jay Carney alleged that because it had been "tweeted out by the Russian government, it says something about Russia's role".
+Commenting on the situation afterwards, State Department spokeswoman Jen Psaki said that Nuland had apologised to her EU counterparts while White House spokesman Jay Carney alleged that because it had been "tweeted out by the Russian government, it says something about Russia's role".

 In February 2014 IBTimes reported, "if Svoboda and other far-right groups gain greater exposure through their involvement in the protests, there are fears they could gain more sympathy and support from a public grown weary of political corruption and Russian influence on Ukraine."
 In the following late October 2014 Ukrainian parliamentary election Svoboda lost 31 seats of the 37 seats it had won in the 2012 parliamentary election.
 The other main far-right party Right Sector won 1 seat (of the 450 seats in the Ukrainian parliament) in the same 2014 election.
 From 27 February 2014 till 12 November 2014 three members of Svoboda did hold positions in Ukraine's government.